Skip to main content

 Connect via SSH

-sf nodes ssh root@my-node
+sf nodes ssh <node-id>

 Next steps